thecharm/Abs-LRModel/README.md

 # Source code of Abs-LR Model for Abstractive Summarization with Guiding Entities
-Implementation of Our Paper "Controllable Abstractive Sentence Summarization with Guiding Entities" in COLING 2020 (To be appear).
+Implementation of Our Paper "Controllable Abstractive Sentence Summarization with Guiding Entities" in COLING 2020.